Tree types

 To check species information and if your verge is included in a recent/current street tree planting project please visit our current tree projects.

-When enquiring about a change of location, please note:
+When requesting a specific location, please note:

 Whilst effort is always made to avoid damage to reticulation in the installation process, sometimes it can occur.
 In the event that damage to reticulation does occur, residents can contact the City to assess and address where deemed appropriate.